 - 1 tablespoon minced fresh gingerroot

 - 1 beef flank steak (2 pounds)

-- In a large resealable plastic bag, combine the first eight ingredients.
-Score the surface of the beef with shallow diagonal cuts, making diamond shapes; place in bag.
-Seal bag and turn to coat; refrigerate for 8 hours or overnight.
+- In a shallow dish, combine the first 8 ingredients.
+Score the surface of the beef with shallow diagonal cuts, making diamond shapes; place in dish and turn to coat.
+Cover; refrigerate for 8 hours or overnight.

 - Drain and discard marinade.
-Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
-Grill beef, covered, over medium heat or broil 4 in. from heat for 6-8 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+Lightly oil the grill rack.
+Grill beef, covered, over medium heat or broil 4 in. from heat for 6-8 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°).